geshu18/app/Telemetry-Processors:-Sampling-and-Metrics-Stream.md

 ## Metrics Stream

 [Metrics Stream](: https://azure.microsoft.com/en-us/blog/live-metrics-stream/) captures the live metrics and provides the current working scenario of the application.

-Metrics Stream feature is not enabled by default in ASP.NET Core applications.
-In order to enable the feature, ```QuickPulseTelemetryProcessor```, as well as ```QuickPulseTelemetryModule``` should be registered with the telemetry configuration.
+> Note: Currently, metrics stream uses telemetry processors, which are enabled only in full framework.
+Therefore, core framework as of today, does not support metrics stream collection.

 Metrics Stream is enabled by default in full framework, when Application Insights (>= [1.0.0-rc2-final](https://github.com/Microsoft/ApplicationInsights-aspnetcore/releases/tag/v1.0.0-rc2-final)) is installed to monitor your live ASP.NET Core web applications.
 The default metrics collection can be disabled when we add Application Insights service, in the method ```ConfigureServices```, using ```ApplicationInsightsServiceOptions```: